 Attractiveness is usually a calculated score.
 First, you list out different variables for each segment e.g size of market, growth in sales, level of competition.
 Then, you use these to rank segments in order.
 This ranking helps you decide which segment to target.

 The final step in the process is your positioning.
-This helps you define a clear, distinctive and desirable place in the mind of target consumers.
+This helps you define a clear, distinctive and desirable place in the mind of the target audience.
 This position is relative to competitors.

 The positioning is a concise summary of what the brand stands for and how it’ll compete.

-You use two key tools in positioning :-
+You use 2 key tools in positioning :-

 - positioning map – a visual representation of where you and competitor brands play.